dekuNukem/daytripper/quick_start_guide.md

 Your RX board might have a translucent protective cover, don't remove it!

 Plug the RX into your computer.
-The blue LED should be breathing then go dim, and your PC should recognize it as an USB keyboard.
+The blue LED should start breathing then go dim, and your PC should recognize it as an USB keyboard.

 ![Alt text](resources/photos/rxplug.jpg)

 Put the TX flat on the table, make sure there is **no obstructions in front of the sensor window**.

-Turn on the TX using the power switch.
+Turn on the TX (gently!) using the power switch.
 The blue LED should start breathing as it gets a baseline reading.

 The blue LED should eventually go out, that means TX is armed and ready.

 ![Alt text](resources/photos/txon.gif)

-Now put your hand in front of the sensor window, the LEDs on both board should flash, and all your windows should be minimized instantly.
+Now put your hand in front of the sensor window, all your windows should be minimized instantly.

 ![Alt text](resources/photos/rick.gif)